fiyaz724/fiyaz724/README.md

 # Hi there, I'm Fiyaz! 👋

-I'm a passionate MERN (MongoDB, Express.js, React, Node.js) stack enthusiast and currently serve as the Team Lead at 724.One.
+I'm a passionate MERN (MongoDB, Express.js, React, Node.js) stack enthusiast and currently serve as the CTO at 724.One.
 My goal is to lead and inspire a team of talented developers to build innovative and impactful software solutions.

 ## 🚀 What I Do